payu-india/CMS-Chatbot/docs/Developer Tools/webhooks-copy/index.md

   Subscriptions, and Payouts
 deprecated: false
 hidden: false
+link:
+  new_tab: false
 metadata:
   title: ''
   description: ''
   robots: index
-next:
-  description: ''
 ---
 WebHooks (aka Web callback or Reverse APIs) are one of the most popular and efficient way in which one application sends information to another application when specific events occurs.

 #### Example

 Assume that you have you have added an Webhook endpoint to recive notification for a `payment.success `event, PayU will send you a notification everytime a payment is successful.

 ## Webhook Vs API

 A Webhook sends you information only when specific events occur whereas an API sends you information when you request for it.

 #### Example

 If you want to know whether an user has purchased a product on your ecommerce website, using APIs, you need to keep polling a specific API every few seconds untill a purchase is made.
 However, if you have created an Webhooks to listen to `payment.successful` events, you will receive a realtime notification as soon as a payment is made.

 ## When to use PayU Webhooks

 You can use PayU Webhooks to recieve a callback on your URL whenever a specific event occurs.
 When these events occurs, PayU sends an HTTP POST request with a JSON payload on the Webhook's configured endpoint.

 * You can create Webhooks from PayU Dashboard and configure separate Webhooks URL for LIVE or TEST mode.
 Know more about creating Webhooks.
 * An Webhook created in the TEST mode of PayU dashboard receives events for test transactions.
 Know more about testing your Webhooks.

 ## Webhook Security